addyosmani/backbone-fundamentals/chapters/03-internals.md

   validate: function(attributes){
     if(attributes.title === undefined){
-        return "Remember to set a title for your todo.";
+        return console.log(”Remember to set a title for your todo.”);
     }
   },